 RoHS Compliance Certificate: an Overview

 RoHS is an abbreviated term for Restriction of Hazardous Substances.
 It is also regarded as the Directive 2002/95/EC.
 It seeks to prohibit the use of certain hazardous substances in electrical equipment.
 RoHS certification serves as a mandate for EEE producers in India.
-It is subjected to various legalities and technical documentation.
+It is subjected to various legalities and technical paper works.

 In India, demand for electrical items is rising widely.
 Consequently, this poses a risk to the environment and human life.
 Moreover, swiftly developing technologies advocate end-users to discard electronic goods quickly, resulting in a steep rise in the amount of e-waste.